- Toddlers normally transition to a toddler bed between the age of 1.5 years and 3.5 years

 Delaying the transition to Toddler Bed

-Just to reiterate on earlier points, danger exists the longer your toddler remains in their crib (especially if they are climbing out of it).
+Just to reiterate on earlier points, if your toddler is able to climb out of the crib then danger exists the longer your toddler remains in their crib.
 There are good reasons, however, as to why you might need to delay the transition.

 When your child is also undergoing other changes or transitions, like starting in daycare, or weaning or potty training, it may be prudent to delay the switch.
 Your child might feel too stressed or pressured because of so many changes are happening.
 Switching him now might do more harm than good.